SEKOIA-IO/intake-formats/GateWatcher/README.md

 # GateWatcher

 ## Description
-Gatewatcher is a cybersecurity software provider specializing in advanced intrusion detection and is a market leader in high-performance solutions based on automation and machine learning methods.
+Gatewatcher is a cybersecurity software provider specializing in advanced intrusion detection and in high-performance solutions based on automation and machine learning methods.

-## Intakes
-*